MAXIORBOY/SurfaceShapeEstimator/README.md

 ## Project's origin:
-It was a college project which I done by myself.
+It was an university project which I done by myself.
 After some time I created a GitHub account and I decided to add this project as a new repository.
 However I was not satisfied about a code quality and a visualization method, so I decided to "remaster" that project.
 I simplified and refactored all the code, changed visualization backend from ```matplotlib``` to ```plotly``` and added additional information about airports in Earth example.

 ## Technology: